szabgab/slides/golang/basics.md

 {i: %v}

 {aside}
-In some case it is better to use %v as it is type-agnostic {/aside}
+In some case it is better to use %v as it is type-agnostic.
+We're going to use it more often during the rest of these pages.
+{/aside}

 ![](examples/hello-foo-printf-v/hello_foo_printf_v.go)